rohit-kasture/Intersteller-Travel/README.md

 We may calculate this distance between different Existing Planets in our Galaxy by using Shortest Path algorithm of any algorithm following the greedy approach!!

-we have chosen here Digikstra Algorithm to see distance betweeen the two nodes in our galaxy with or without traffic.
-If we calculate with traffic by added delays

 there could be change in the existing path to travel between Earth(Source)/ Any source to Any Destination.

-Here we have React js in the front end to show a easy User Interface to interact for user inputs for source and destination with the Traffic.
+We have React js in the front end to show a easy User Interface to interact for user inputs for source and destination with the Traffic.

                   #################    Code Setup Instructions Starts here #################